CLU Leadership

 CURRENT BOARD Members

-Retired, President, Chautauqua Institution
+Retired, President Chautauqua Institution

 Thomas M. Becker retired in January 2017 from Chautauqua Institution, where he served for 32 years, the last 13 as President.